Reseller Analytics: Track Sales, Sell-Through Rate, and ROI Across Every Platform

 Poshmark

 Provides: Sales revenue, sharing stats, follower count, listing views.
-Missing: No profit tracking (doesn't know your cost), no sell-through rate calculation, limited historical reporting.
-The "My Sales" tab shows what sold and when, but you have to do the math yourself.
+Missing: No profit tracking (it doesn't know your cost), no sell-through rate calculation, limited historical reporting.
+The "My Sales" tab shows what sold and when — you have to do the math yourself.

 eBay

-Provides: Seller Hub has decent analytics — traffic sources, conversion rates by listing, impression data, and detailed financial reporting.
-Missing: Still no cost of goods tracking or true profit calculation.
-Better than most platforms, but still incomplete for business intelligence.
+Provides: Seller Hub has solid analytics — traffic sources, conversion rates by listing, impression data, and detailed financial reporting.
+Missing: No cost of goods tracking or true profit calculation.
+Better than most platforms, but still incomplete.

 Mercari